Photoproduction of K$^{+}$K$^{-}$ pairs in ultra-peripheral collisions

 Kaons are identified based on the \dEdx measurement in the \TPC.
 The selection criteria are applied to the variable $n_{\sigma_{i}}$, the deviation of the measured signal from the expected signal in units of the \dEdx measurement uncertainty for each particle hypothesis $i$.
 Since the ratio of signal \KK pairs to background \pipi pairs is less than 0.1\%, stringent particle identification criteria are introduced.
 First, the tracks in each pair are required to satisfy $|n_{\sigma_{\rm K}}| < 3$.
 In addition, the tracks which are compatible within $2 n_{\sigma_{\pi, \mu, e}}$ are excluded to reject \pipi pairs as well as dilepton pairs from the $\gamma\gamma\rightarrow l^{+}l^{-}$ process.

-The contamination of the \KK pair candidates by the misidentified particles is estimated from the 2-dimensional $n_{\sigma_K}$ distribution of the two tracks in each pair.
+The contamination of the \KK pair candidates by the misidentified particles is estimated from the two-dimensional $n_{\sigma_K}$ distribution of the two tracks in each pair.
 While the signal \KK pairs have a two-dimensional Gaussian-like distribution centered at (0,0), background pairs are clustered at non-zero values.
 For 1.1 $< M_{\rm{KK}} <$ 1.4 \GeVmass, the contamination is negligible as the signal and background distributions are well separated from each other.
 At higher masses, the expected difference in \dEdx between kaons and lighter particles decreases, so they become indistinguishable in some $n_{\sigma_K}$ regions.
 Therefore, the invariant mass range above 1.4 \GeVmass is not used in the analysis.
+For pairs with $M_{\rm{KK}} <1.1$ \GeVmass, the kaons lose energy rapidly and do not reach the sensitive region of the ALICE detector.

 {\bf Measurement of the cross section.} The invariant mass differential cross section of exclusive \KK photoproduction is obtained by correcting the number of \KK candidates ($N_{\rm{KK}}$) found in the rapidity interval of $|y_{\rm{KK}}|<0.8$ and in the \pt interval of $\ptkk < 0.1 $\ \GeVc by acceptance and efficiency ($\mathcal{A} \times \epsilon$),